Drive-In Movie Theater Coming To Cranford

 Grab some friends and prepare your popcorn — The Cranford Theater's drive-in location has received township approval.

-The theater will begin selling tickets once an official announcement is made on its website, officials told Daily Voice.
+The theater will begin selling tickets once an official announcement is made on its website.
+Sign up for email alerts here.

 The theater will operate at the Orange Avenue Pool parking lot on Thursday, Friday and Saturday nights, with Sundays reserved for rain days, according to a release from the Cranford Township Committee.